rpiontik/ThingJS-stdi/implementation/HTTP.md

 # ThingJS http interface

-HTTP client for the ThingJS platform
+HTTP client for the ThingJS platform.
+Based in axios specification.

 ## Features